 A pass to spend 90 minutes exploring the various baths at AIRE is $84 on weekdays and $99 on weekends.
 Massages can be added onto your package for an extra charge.
 I decided to try The Vegan Experience ($275), which included a full-body exfoliation, followed by a full-body massage.
 You enter a secluded room where you lay on warm marble as they exfoliate using a signature loofah.
 Once that portion is done you are moved upstairs to a private room, and after selecting a pressure of six, my therapist got to work at removing all of the newfound knots I have in my upper back.
 While lying there in bliss, my swimsuit gets sent to dry so that it is toasty by the time I am done.
 I somehow fall asleep and when I am woken up, I feel as though I am dreaming.

 I rinse off with their L’Occitane hair products and get ready for the remainder of my day.
 I text every one of my friend groups recommending this place and get to planning my trip back.
-They ask for pictures and I sadly report that I didn’t get to take any because I didn’t have my phone (to protect the privacy of other guests).
+They ask for pictures and I sadly report that I did not get to take any because I did not have my phone (to protect the privacy of other guests).

 AIRE can also be found in New York, Barcelona, Sevilla, Almeria, and Vallromanes.